kheller18/blockchain-joint-savings-automation/README.md

   - [6.
 Deployment](#6-deployment)
   - [7.
 Contact](#7-contact)

 ---

 ## 1. Installation

-  If you would like to clone the repository, type "git clone https://github.com/kheller18/blockchain-joint-savings-automation.git".
-In the terminal, with the Anaconda dev environment activated, install the following packages and dependencies before running the application.
-To understand how to install these, refer to the [Usage](#2-usage)
+  If you would like to clone the repository, type `git clone https://github.com/kheller18/blockchain-joint-savings-automation.git`.
+Refer to the [Usage](#2-usage) section for required packages

 ---

 ## 2. Usage

   After cloning the repository locally, you'll need to have the packages listed in [Installation](#1-installation) installed on your machine.
 To do so, you'll need to activate your conda dev environment and running the following commands:

-      ```
-      pip install python-dotenv
-      pip install streamlit
-      pip install web3
-      pip install bip44

-      ```
+  * There are no additional packages that need to be installed.

   After all of these are installed, please refer to the [Deployment](#6-deployment) section for instructions on how to view or edit the notebook.